 Recap: MIT Application

-Because MIT only accepts 7% of applicants, your application needs to stand out if you want a chance of getting in.
-Before you do anything else, make sure you know that MIT application deadlines.
+Because MIT only accepts 4% of applicants, your application needs to stand out if you want a chance of getting in.
+Before you do anything else, make sure you know the MIT application deadlines.
 They differ depending on whether you're applying Early Action or Regular Action.

 Give yourself enough time to complete all parts of the application, which will include entering in all your grades and classes, completing five MIT essay prompts, and entering in your test scores.
 Don't forget to send in additional materials such as your transcript, official test scores, and letters of recommendation.
 MIT also highly recommends doing an interview.